-Operating lease payments, including the cost of acquiring land held under operating leases, are recognised as an expense on a straight-line basis over the lease term, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
-Contingent rentals arising under operating leases are recognised as an expense in the period in which they are incurred.
+Operating lease payments are recognised as an expense on a straight-line basis over the lease term, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.
+Contingent rentals arising under operating leases are recognised as an expense in the year in which they are incurred.